-Around 94 million tons of fiber are processed annually around the world, for example for clothing, technical textiles or home textiles.
+Around 107 million tons of fiber were processed around the world in 2021, for example for clothing, technical textiles or home textiles.
 Fiber consumption is growing with the world population and disposable income, on average between two and three percent per year.

 Rieter Business Model